Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Vibration sensor 2;

-Remove the input capacitor and move the sensor to the negative input.
+Removing the input capacitor and moving the sensor to the negative input has been done in AL-0016-04d, and has turned out to be necessary.

 Vibration sensor 3;